Dampf-Kleinbahn Mühlenstroth: Operations

 Originally the train ran around the field on a simple circuit with only one station: "Postdamm".
 This was soon complemented by a second station, named "Rödelheim" on the opposite side to make two train operations possible.
 Then a third station called "Mühlenstroth Kleinbahnhof" was built next to the engine shed and workshop in the centre of the circuit and connected to it via a rail triangle.

 Now an end to end service form "Mühlenstroth Klb" via "Rödelheim" to "Postdamm" with the locomotive running around its train at both ends was introduced.
 This is the standard procedure on normal running days.
 The operating season traditionally begins May 1 and ends on the last Sunday of September.
 However since 1992 the railway runs its "Nikolausfahrten" (Santa Specials) on selected weekends in December.
 The DKBM celebrates every 5th anniversary with a gala event which sees all operational locomotives in steam and sometimes features guest engines from other railways.

 Since 2012 there is an annual special event called the "Kleinbahntage" on which the railway aims to recreate operations and scenes as they would have been experienced on a rural light railway in the 1950s and 1960s.
 This sees trains running from "Mühlenstroth Kleinbahnhof" to "Mühlenstroth Kleinbahnhof" via "Rödelheim" and "Postdamm" and back again, thus simulating an end to end line with two intermediate stops.

+In the years 2020 and 2021 no public services were run due to the Covid-Pandemic.
+As "Mühlenstroth Kleinbahnhof" is currently being rebuilt operations resumed in 2022, 2023 and 2024 running on the original circuit again.The progress with the stations rebuild allowed operations to revert back to the pre Covid end to end format for the 2025 running season.